URL: https://diaryindex.com/

 The Diary Index website features a robust list of URLs for a variety of digitized, open-access diaries, including several by American women writers, from Mormon women’s suffrage activist Emmeline B. Wells to 1950s Maryland farmer Elizabeth Robinson to Frances Anne Rollin, whose 1868 diary is one of the earliest by a Southern Black woman.
 This index also includes diaries from male authors and writers around the world.

-Finally, visitors to the site will find a small number of blog posts containing advice for how to read diaries, as well as encouragement to preserve your own diaries rather than trashing or burning them.
+Visitors to the site will also find a small number of blog posts containing advice for how to read diaries, as well as encouragement to preserve your own diaries rather than trashing or burning them.

 Background: